ZhuoZHI-UCL/ICL_multimodal/README.md

 Evaluation results
 ============
 The evaluated results for all datasets under various missing cases and sample sizes are shown in the following tables.
+Bold number indicates the best performance. $$r_{sub}$$ is the subsampling ratio for simulating data scarcity.
+F, $$m1$$, $$m2$$ refer to the sample with complete modalities, the sample only has $$m1$$ modality  and the sample only has $$m2$$ modality, respectively.
+ICL-CA and ICL-NTP are two solutions we propose.
+FT-A and FT-C mean fine tuning all layers/ classification layers in the transfer learning process.
+MAP is a recent SOTA baseline we compare with.
 Bold number indicates the best performance.

 With sufficient target dataset size (notably for $r_{sub} > 0.1$), FT-A exhibits superior performance, attributed to the update of all parameters in the target domain.
 MAP follows closely, achieving competitive results by updating fewer parameters.
 FT-C, on the other hand, performs the worst at all moments, due to the limited number of updated parameters.
 When the target data is limited, our proposed ICL method, particularly ICL-CA, demonstrates remarkable efficacy (especially for $r_{sub} < 0.1$), surpassing most baseline approaches.
 This trend intensifies as $r_{sub}$ decreases.

 <img src = "Figure/0.1_1.png" width="800">
 <img src = "Figure/0.01-0.1.png" width="810">